-- 6.2.33 A site level Habitats Regulations Assessment will be required to demonstrate the detail of how this site will be delivered without adverse effect on any European site.
+- 6.2.30 The site adjoining the Riverside Boatyard to the north of Blundell Lane may have potential to accommodate hotel use.
+The site is also suitable for other holiday accommodation occupied for holiday purposes only, excluding permanent caravans occupied as a sole or main residence and second homes. - 6.2.31 A site level Habitats Regulations Assessment will be required to demonstrate the detail of how this site will be delivered without adverse effect on any European site.
 Particular reference should be made to the findings of the Habitats Regulation Assessment of the Local Plan with regards to the River Itchen SAC and the avoidance and mitigation measures identified.
-These include: - a. careful design of new development, informing new residents and commitment to monitoring with regard to risk introducing invasive nonnative species - b. adherence to a Construction Environmental Management Plan and utilisation of standard pollution control guidance with regard to impacts on water quality; and - c. avoidance measures with regard to disturbance of otters and protection of watercourses to preserve the otter movement network.

-6.2.34 There is also potential for previously unidentified archaeology of prehistoric and Roman date.
-Any planning application should include an assessment of the potential for previously unidentified archaeological sites and the impact of the proposed development upon these in accordance with policy DM12.
+These include: - a. careful design of new development, informing new residents and commitment to monitoring with regard to risk introducing invasive non-native species - b. adherence to a Construction Environmental Management Plan and utilisation of standard pollution control guidance with regard to impacts on water quality; and - c. avoidance measures with regard to disturbance of otters and protection of watercourses to preserve the otter movement network. - 6.2.32 There is also potential for previously unidentified archaeology of prehistoric and Roman date.
+Any planning application should include an assessment of the potential for previously unidentified archaeological sites and the impact of the proposed development upon these in accordance with policy DM 12.